Hi, internet. How are you? My name is BooMama. Well, I mean, not really. But since this is the Internet, we will

 Much to my surprise, I’ve stuck with it.
 This is huge, really, because prior to blogging I had pretty much only stuck with two other hobbies: 1) sleeping and 2) eating.
 You may think those two things are necessities, but I find that they can also be quite recreational.

-I’ve been married to my best friend for seventeen years, and our little boy is eleven.
+I’ve been married to David for eighteen years, and our son is twelve.
 My fellas make me laugh every day and don’t seem to mind it too much when I let laundry pile up on the guest room bed.
 Basically this means that they are keepers.

 My first book, A Little Salty to Cut the Sweet, came out in June 2013.
-My second book, Home is Where My People Are, will be out in February 2015.
+My second book, Home is Where My People Are, released in January 2015.
+And book #3, Giddy Up, Eunice will be on shelves in June 2016.
+They’re all 18 months apart, my personal (nerdy) version of stair step babies.
 Considering that I spent most of my 30s vowing and declaring that I would never write a book, I believe this is what the experts would call SWEET, SWEET IRONY.

 In conclusion, I do not care for unicorns, scaly textures, self-righteousness, chicken a’la orange or clowns.